peterjbrown519/peterjbrown519.github.io/_pages/about.md

 ## Research Interests

-I am broadly interested in problems within *quantum information* and have a particular affinity for *device-independent cryptography*.
+I am broadly interested in problems within *quantum information* with a particular interest in *device-independent cryptography*.

 ## Current openings

-Candidates interested in Master's internships and PhD positions are encouraged to contact me.
+- Candidates interested in Master's internships and PhD positions are encouraged to contact me.

-Currently actively looking for excellent internship candidates to work on a 6 month research project -- see the advert [here](/files/internship_offer.pdf).
+- Currently actively looking for excellent internship candidates to work on a 6 month research project -- see the advert [here](/files/internship_offer.pdf).

 ## Current email